yunojuno/django-impersonate/README.rst

     $ pip install factory_boy

-**Note:** This currently not required for Python 3.3+.
+**Note:** This is currently not required for Python 3.3+.
 For more info on factory_boy, see: https://github.com/dnerdy/factory_boy

 From the repo checkout, ensure you have Django in your PYTHONPATH and  run::